tombeesley/PSYC121_2022-23/docs/05-Week6-analysis.md

 ## RStudio Task 2: Visualising phone use

-Now that you have completed the online tutorials on `ggplot()`, it's time to put those skills into practice with a new data set, provided in "data_phone.csv".
+It's time to put the skills you learnt in the online tutorial into practice with a new data set.
 In the survey, people estimated their daily phone use, and then looked up the actual time their phones were on.
+This data is provided in the zip file.

 1. Open the script "Week_6_script.R".
-This is the script file you will use for tasks 1 and 2
+This is the script file you will use for this task and the next one (3).

 2. Run the first two lines of code `library(tidyverse)` and `data <- read_csv("data_phone.csv")`